Streeva/careers/README.md

 Things to include in your submission:

-1. Source code, or details of how to access your solution (such as drop box, or github links)
+1. Source code, or details of how to access your solution (such as Dropbox, or GitHub links)
 2. An outline of how long it took you to reach your solution